Bret Bielema: Illinois

 On December 19, 2020, Bielema was announced as the next head coach at the University of Illinois Urbana–Champaign, succeeding Lovie Smith.
 The school said Bielema would receive a six-year contract that paid $4.2 million the first year, with annual raises, based on performance and fulfilling media and other promotional obligations for the program throughout the contract.
-The salary makes him the ninth-highest paid head coach among the fourteen members of the Big Ten Conference.
+The salary made him the ninth-highest paid head coach among the then fourteen members of the Big Ten Conference.

 Bielema won his first game with the Illini against the Nebraska Cornhuskers then went on a four-game losing streak to UTSA, Virginia, Maryland and Purdue.
 The streak ended with a win against Charlotte, but he lost the next week to Wisconsin, his former team.
 Following an off week, Bielema and the Fighting Illini upset 24.5-point favorite Penn State in Happy Valley, then ranked #7 in the AP Poll.
 The most notable part of this outcome was its nine overtime periods, which broke the FBS record for the most overtime periods in a game.
 The Illini lost their next game to Rutgers before upsetting Minnesota, then ranked #20 in the College Football Playoff poll.
 Bielema did not travel with the team to Iowa having contracting COVID-19, and the Illini lost to the Hawkeyes with wide receivers coach George McDonald serving as acting head coach.
 After Bielema returned, he won his final game of the season at home against Northwestern.
 This marked the Illini's first win against the rival Wildcats since 2014.
-Bielema finished his first season at Illinois with an overall record of 5-7, and a Big Ten record of 4-5, which placed the Illini fifth in the Big Ten West Division.
+Bielema finished his first season at Illinois with an overall record of 5–7, and a Big Ten record of 4–5, which placed the Illini fifth in the Big Ten West Division.

-Bielema's second season at Illinois began with a victory over Wyoming, a disappointing loss at Indiana, followed by six consecutive victories over Virginia, Chattanooga, at Wisconsin, Iowa, Minnesota, and at Nebraska, making the Illini record 7-1.
+Bielema's second season at Illinois began with a victory over Wyoming, a disappointing loss at Indiana, followed by six consecutive victories over Virginia, Chattanooga, at Wisconsin, Iowa, Minnesota, and at Nebraska, making the Illini record 7–1.
 Bielema and Illinois could not maintain their win streak, dropping their next three games to Michigan State, Purdue, and at Michigan.
-The Illini won their eighth game of the 2022 season by beating in-state rival Northwestern in Evanston to close out the regular season with a record of 8-4.
+The Illini won their eighth game of the 2022 season by beating in-state rival Northwestern in Evanston to close out the regular season with a record of 8–4.
 Illinois accepted an invitation to the 2023 ReliaQuest Bowl in Tampa on January 2, against the Mississippi State Bulldogs.
-Mississippi State, inspired by the untimely death of their head coach Mike Leach, beat Illinois 19-10 in the bowl.
+Mississippi State, inspired by the untimely death of their head coach Mike Leach, beat Illinois 19–10 in the bowl.
 This was Illinois' first bowl game since 2019 and their first winning season since 2011.